78sForge/LowPolyTerrainBuilder/addons/lowpolyterrain/README.md

 anything transparent under it - glass, particles, painted ground - is finally visible through it, and the dropped full-screen copy measured 0.41 ms per frame cheaper at 1080p.

-> A transparent object needs **Depth Draw** = `Always` to get a foam line, because foam is
+> Foam only forms against geometry already in the depth buffer, so an object on `Transparency` =
+> `Alpha` never gets a foam line - `Depth Draw` = `Always` does not help, it writes too late.
+> `Alpha Scissor` and `Alpha Hash` do get one, since both render in the opaque pass.
+Sorting needs
-> measured against the depth buffer.
-Sorting needs no attention: the manager gives the paint
-> overlay a lower `render_priority` by itself.
+> no attention: the manager gives the paint overlay a lower `render_priority` by itself.

 ### One triangulation artefact worth knowing about